The importance of office acoustics

 What is the difference between soundproofing and acoustic treatment?

 Soundproofing is the principle of blocking sound waves from entering or leaving a space.
-Acoustic treatment, on the other hand, is based on controlling echo and reverberation to manageable levels.
+While acoustic treatment, is based on controlling echo and reverberation to manageable levels.
 Soundproofing requires heavy duty building materials and requires sealing all gaps such as those found around doors and windows.

 To fully appreciate the benefits of acoustic treatment it’s helpful to gain an understanding of the concepts involved.

 What is the definition of sound?